THE COMPLETE GUIDE

-The story of a typical student's life can be summarised in a single word: broke.
-In all seriousness, though you may not be entirely broke, you may be feeling some financial pressure.
+Money: it's great to have but hard to keep.
+In all seriousness, though you may not be entirely broke, as a student you may be feeling some financial pressure.
 It is a known fact that university can be expensive, from the tuition fee to the textbooks.
 However, that is why the concept of financial aid was created.
 In the case of financial aid in the Netherlands, it can sometimes be a bit tricky to find the right information.
-Most of the government websites are in Dutch and the information can seem quite confusing.
-But it doesn’t have to be.
-College Life is here to bring you this ultimate guide to financial aid in the Netherlands!
+Most of the government websites are in Dutch and the information can seem quite confusing, abstract and incomplete.
+Not to mention that most study advisors will direct you towards resources that aren't that helpful.
+Luckily College Life is here to bring you this ultimate guide to financial aid in the Netherlands!
 Whether you are looking to apply for student finance, find a scholarship, or learn more about alternatives to finding funding, this is the place to start.

 Public financial aid

 The Dutch government provides public aid.
 This covers student finance and benefits like healthcare and housing allowances.

 Student finance, or studiefinanciering in Dutch, is a 3-part financial aid package intended to help students with paying their tuition fees and student life.
 There are requirements you need to meet, with some students being eligible for all 3 components and some maybe one or two.
 The first is the loan or the tuition fee loan; the second is the supplementary grant, and the third is the student travel product.

 Allowances are sums of money gifted to low-income citizens, or students, to aid with some of their living costs.
 Healthcare allowance is a monthly sum provided by the Dutch government to help cover your monthly health insurance bill.
 Similarly, the housing allowance is a sum to help with your monthly rent.
 As with student finance, there are specific requirements you need to meet.